mingness/pr05-simplify-workflows/Adding_contribution_workflow_notes.md

 1. The library developer will email the Processing librarian, with the url of the release artifacts.
 2. The librarian will feedback on any recommendations for changes to the library developer.
 3. The librarian adds the library manually to `sources.conf`.
 This file lists the categories, under which, in each row, is an id number and the url to the properties file (*.txt) file for the applicable contribution.
+These contributions override the categories listed in the properties file.
 4. The librarian then runs some scripts to add the library into necessary locations.
     1. https://github.com/processing/processing-contributions/blob/master/scripts/build_contribs.py
     is run as github action, daily.
 This generates `pde/contribs.txt` file - used by contributions